National Library at Kolkata romanisation

 The National Library at Kolkata romanisation is a widely used transliteration scheme in dictionaries and grammars of Indic languages.
-This transliteration scheme is also known as (American) Library of Congress and is nearly identical to one of the possible ISO 15919 variants.
-The scheme is an extension of the IAST scheme that is used for transliteration of Sanskrit.
+Also known as the Library of Congress, this transliteration scheme is nearly identical to one of the possible ISO 15919 variants.
+The scheme is an extension of the IAST scheme that is used for the transliteration of Sanskrit.

 Scheme table

 The table below mostly uses Devanagari but it also includes letters from Bengali and Tamil to illustrate the transliteration of non-Devanagari characters.